 WP Table Builder

 From 2012-19, there were 80 MLB players who were left-handed hitters who pulled at least 500 balls.
 McCann’s .312 BA was the 10th worst out of those 80.
-His .214 BAbip (“Batting Average on Balls in Play”) was the worst among all 80, a full 20 points below Pedro Alvarez’ .234.
+His .214 BAbip (“Batting Average on Balls in Play”) was the worst among all 80, a full 20 points below Pedro Alvarez’s .234.
 The only thing that made him a still somewhat productive hitter was the fact that he hit 110 home runs on those balls in play, which was the 5th most among those 80.
 For McCann in the era of the shift, it was home run or bust.

 Is there an “Old School” Case for Brian McCann for the Hall of Fame?

 OK, let’s get to the meat of the conversation.
 What is the Hall of Fame case for Brian McCann?
-As I noted at the top of the piece, pitch framing metrics provide fuel to his Cooperstown case.
+As I noted at the top of the piece, pitch-framing metrics provide fuel to his Cooperstown case.
 Before we get to those, allow me to briefly analyze whether there’s any reasonable argument to be made that McCann deserves a plaque based on traditional numbers.

 Power Hitting Backstop

-So, is there any good news?
+So, is there any more good news?

 How do McCann’s 6 Silver Sluggers compare to other backstops since the Award was created in 1980?
 Here’s a list of the catchers with the most: